 The lap direction must be switched back to the normal cutting direction- clockwise when tables are finished, a lot of damage can occur to the lap, machine and yourself if the dopstick happens to dig into the lap at high speed.

-This is not a protractor in the photo, just numbered holes on the jamb peg quadrant to hold the point of the dopstick.
+This is not a protractor in the photo, just numbered holes on the jamb peg head to hold the point of the dopstick.
 There is no protractor or hard stop, you have to choose your own angles.
-I will check the pavilion main or culet angles with a digital inclinometer to make sure I'm cutting above the critical angle of the stone.
-From then on it's all by eye.
+I will check the pavilion main or culet angles with a digital inclinometer to make sure I'm cutting above the critical angle of the stone., You can check the crown angle with the gauge, around 35deg is average.
+Don't be tempted to use it on other facets, it's not worth the trouble.

-Once the table and mains are done then I cut the stars then the break facets, it pays to under cut a bit as it's easy to go back and redo any facets that need a bit more.
-Polish in the same order.
-Repeatability is very good,
+Once the table and mains are done then I cut the stars then the break facets, it pays to under cut a bit as it's easy to go back and redo any facets that need a bit more work.
+Avoid using the cheater when doing the crown and you will have perfect repeatability, you can go back and redo any facet at any time.

 At the factory where I first tried the Jamb Peg I started cutting as I would with a mast machine, I was told it doesn't work that way and to stop for a minute and listen to the music...which was the sound of the other cutters in the same room, More cutting and less looking.
 Some stones like zircons where you encounter hard and soft facets, will need more care, so more looking than with sapphire, quartz etc. Cut the complete row then have a look.
 Because of the feel and sound of the stone on the lap you can cut tiny facets easily and accurately.

-The stone is most likely not 100% centred on the dopstick but a transfer block can still be used for small stones as it keeps the stone level, The stone may be offset after transferring but as long as it is level it won't be a problem.
+The stone is most likely not 100% centred on the dopstick but a transfer block can still be used for small stones as it keeps the stone level, The stone may be offset after transferring but as long as stone is level it won't be a problem.
 Use wax for the first half and epoxy for the second half.
-Larger stones are not that hard to transfer by eye, use wax so that the stone can be moved if needed.
+If you have problems transferring by eye, then you can use this method on any stone which has been centered, as most rounds are.

 Mobirise.com